TheeBryanWhite/CoCCharacterGen/README.md

-# CoCCharacterGen
+# Call of Cthulhu NPC Generator
-A Java character generator for Call of Cthulhu 7e
+An NPC generator for Call of Cthulhu 7e written in Java